Compare cheap gas prices

 If you live in a rented house or flat and pay your gas supplier directly, you should be able to switch.
 But before you compare prices and commit to switching, you should first clear it with your landlord or letting agent, and also find out if they’d prefer you to switch back to the original supplier when you move out.

 If your gas bills are included as part of your rental payments, or your landlord pays the bills and then charges you later, you won’t be able to switch supplier yourself.
-In this instance, it's worth asking if your landlord will switch for you, to help save money.
+In this instance, it's worth asking your landlord to compare cheap gas and electricity suppliers and switch on your behalf, to help save money.

 When looking for the cheapest gas and electricity suppliers, it make sense to see if you could save money by switching to a dual fuel deal.
 This is when both your gas and electricity are supplied by the company, and you can often get a discounted rate for buying both fuels from the same supplier.